Kenya Food Guide

 Fish

-MEDIUM PREVALENCEFish is common in coastal regions and around Lake Victoria.
+MEDIUM PREVALENCEFish is a mainstay along the coast and around Lake Victoria.

 COMMONLY FOUND IN: